Sydney: State capital (1901–present)

-An estimated one million onlookers, most of the city's population, watched as Queen Elizabeth II landed in 1954 at Farm Cove where Captain Phillip had raised the Union Jack 165 years earlier, commencing her Australian Royal Tour.
+An estimated one million onlookers, most of the city's population, watched Queen Elizabeth II land in 1954 at Farm Cove where Captain Phillip had raised the Union Jack 165 years earlier, commencing her Australian Royal Tour.
 It was the first time a reigning monarch stepped onto Australian soil.

-Increasing high rise development in Sydney and the expansion of suburbs beyond the "green belt" envisaged by the planners of the 1950s resulted in community protests.
+Increasing high-rise development in Sydney and the expansion of suburbs beyond the "green belt" envisaged by the planners of the 1950s resulted in community protests.
 In the early 1970s, trade unions and resident action groups imposed green bans on development projects in historic areas such as The Rocks.
-Federal, State and local governments subsequently introduced a range of heritage and environmental legislation.
+Federal, State and local governments introduced heritage and environmental legislation.
 The Sydney Opera House was also controversial for its cost and disputes between architect Jørn Utzon and government officials.
 However, soon after it opened in 1973 it became a major tourist attraction and symbol of the city.
-The progressive reduction in tariff protection from 1974 began the transformation of Sydney from a manufacturing centre focused on the domestic market to a "world city" providing financial, commercial, cultural and educational services to local residents and Australian and overseas markets.
-From the 1980s, overseas immigration to Sydney grew rapidly, with Asia, the Middle East and Africa becoming major sources of immigrants.
+The progressive reduction in tariff protection from 1974 began the transformation of Sydney from a manufacturing centre to a "world city".
+From the 1980s, overseas immigration grew rapidly, with Asia, the Middle East and Africa becoming major sources.
 By 2021, the population of Sydney was over 5.2 million, with 40% of the population born overseas.
 China and India overtook England as the largest source countries for overseas-born residents.